Hematopoietic stem cell niche: Cancer

 Of the many transcriptional regulators of hematopoiesis, nearly all induce leukemia when aberrant.
 Chromosomal translocation is a hallmark of leukemia, and TAL1-induced translocation deregulates expression at the locus, while RUNX1-induced translocation results in chimeric fusion proteins.
 These chimeric transcription factors can result in the improper repression or activation of the target gene, as well as the inappropriate recruitment of chromatin-modifying enzymes.
 PAX5 and Notch mutations can result in B-cell and T-cell leukemias, respectively.
 Dysregulation of stromal cells can in some cases induce genetic lesions in hematopoietic compartment; for example, mutations in the osteoblastic lineage cells resulted in malignant hematopoiesis.
 Osteoblasts may also be dysregulated by the presence of solid tumors (outside the bone marrow); one study showed that mouse lung tumors increased osteoblast activity and numbers and that these cells were important to the outgrowth of the tumor in the lung via the production of tumor-infiltrating neutrophils.

+Additionally, during and before metastasis, hematopoietic stem cells are overabundant in bone marrow, lungs, and muscles.
+This is especially true in patients who develop metastatic relapse.
+This suggests that the hematopoietic stem cell niche may be part of a key mechanism of how cancer spreads throughout the body.